 - We combined all coastal risks and made our risk score of the coastline or RBM.
 Compared to the rest of Wales, does your coastline have a high risk score?
 For more information about our RBM document click here

 The tidal flood risk model and coastal erosion risk model were developed by Natural Resources Wales, more information can be found here

 Climate Change and Coasts Education Programme - Welsh Curriculum 2022

 Our Climate Change and Coasts Education Programme has been developed with the help of Barry Island Primary School in line with the new Welsh Curriculum 2022 and takes into consideration MAT (More Able and Talented) and ALN (Additional Learning Needs) requirements.
 The lessons are aimed at pupils in years 5 & 6 (Ages 9 to 11).
 Please note, the lessons are flexible and can be adapted however you think best suits your pupils.

 During the programme, you will have full support from the WCMC throughout the 12-lesson programme.
 It can also be arranged for us to come and deliver Lesson 1 to your pupils.

 Special thank you to Miss L.Phillips and Miss N.Hicks of Barry Island Primary School and Professor Allan Williams who made the school's programme possible.
 Thank you to all the Universities and school's for your contributions.

-Teachers - Request the 100% free school's programme by completing our contact us form.
+Teachers - Sign up for our 100% free education programme by completing the contact us form.